-Open Sound Control (OSC) is the de facto standard for exchanging control data between audio applications in distributed systems and on local setups with multiple components.
+Open Sound Control (OSC) is the standard for exchanging control data between audio applications in distributed systems and on local setups with multiple components.
 Almost any programming language and environment for computer music offers means for using OSC, usually builtin.

-The path is a string with slash-separated sub-strings, as paths in an operating system.
+The path can be any string with slash-separated sub-strings, as paths in an operating system.
 OSC receivers can sort the messages according to the path.
 Parameters can be integers, floats and strings.
 Unlike MIDI, OSC offers only the transport protocol but does not define a standard for musical parameters.
-Hence, the paths used for a certain software is completely arbitrary and can be defined by the developers.
+Hence, the paths used for a certain software are completely arbitrary and can be defined by the developers.